enjector/enjector-event.grid/README.md

 # Enjector Event Grid
 Enjector Event Grid is a event based computing fabric.
+The Event Grid allows you to build complex distributed systems where the flow of the system is determined by events such as applications made a change to some state, a new sensor reading was published or user interacting with a web page.

 A solution built using the Event Grid is made up on autonomous components that communicate with each other using asynchronous message passing.

 Here are some principles: